-Stedman's edition of Faden's important Revolutionary War battle plan of Bunker Hill, including printed overflap, which illustrates the progess of the Battle.
+Stedman's edition of Faden's important Revolutionary War battle plan of Bunker Hill.

 Faden's plan of Bunker Hill is one of the earliest and most famous of Faden's battle plans of the American Revolution.
 The map captures the action in and around the American Fortifications at Breed's Hill and Bunker Hill, in what would become the most famous of all early battles of the American Revolution.
 Washington had boldly fortified the area under the nose of the British in the days prior to the battle and worked all night to establish strong fortifications the night before the battle.